ElisaRMA/Coursera-Data-Science-Specialization/README.md

 This repo contains all the projects developed for the courses within the [Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science) from Johns Hopkins University, on Coursera.
 The projects were required to achieve the certificate and were all evaluated on each respective course.

-The final Capstone Project can be found on a specific [repository(site)

 The courses were:
 1. [The Data Scientist’s Toolbox](https://github.com/ElisaRMA/Coursera-Data-Science-Specialization/tree/main/Data%20Scientist's%20Toolbox)
 2. [R programming](https://github.com/ElisaRMA/Coursera-Data-Science-Specialization/tree/main/RProgramming)